Swizz/snabbdom-pragma/README.md

 ```

 ## Snabbdom Features
+In Snabbdom, functionalities is delegated to separates modules.
+Like `hook` (lifecycle), `on` (events), `style`, `props`, etc...
+Snabbdom-pragma give you two ways to use these modules.

 ### Modules object
+You can deal with modules properties with an object
 ```js
 /* Writen */
 const vnode = <div style="{ color: 'red', fontWeight: 'bold' }"></div>